-Defined a “lasagna church” for its many historical layers, San Nicola in Carcere was built on the site of three temples that in the Middle Ages were used as a prison.
-All around the temples, there was the veggie market making the local square a central hub for daily chores and the spiritual life.
+Defined as a “lasagna church” for its many historical layers, San Nicola in Carcere was built on the site of three temples that in the Middle Ages were used as a prison.
+All around the temples, there was the veggie market making the local square a central hub for daily chores and spiritual life.
 Here, your Rome crypt tour will continue as you will visit a crypt dating back to the 12th century where they used to practice exorcism rituals.
 An extremely interesting and not-so-common site to include in the underground tours of Rome.

 In this Rome underground tour, you will travel in a private car to easily reach all the destinations.
 The expert guide will give you plenty of history and anecdotes on these important Rome landmarks to further enrich your experience.